We stock our shelves with books and pills intended to make us happy, but CU psychologist June Gruber warns that too much of a good thing can backfire.

 And for college students, keeping their happiness expectations in check can go a long way.

 “Working with June has helped me become more accepting of whatever my current emotions are,” said Cynthia Villanueva, a 2013 Berkeley graduate who now manages Gruber’s CU lab.
 “In not striving to be happy all the time, I think I have become happier.”

-Gruber, a mother of two young boys, ages 2 and 4, practices what she preaches, viewing angry fights over toys or hurt feelings at the playground not as incidents to be prevented but as important episodes in emotional development.
+Gruber, a mother of two boys, practices what she preaches, viewing angry fights over toys or hurt feelings at the playground not as incidents to be prevented but as important episodes in emotional development.

 In her own life, she keeps happiness in its place.